caseytechschool-cts/AI-TimbarraTeacherPD/Content.md

   <img src="https://i.postimg.cc/Z53GX8LJ/image-5.png" alt="llm" />
 </p>

-These models consist of billions of interlinked neural network parameters optimized through exposure to diverse examples of text structures.
+These models consist of billions of interlinked neural network parameters optimised through exposure to diverse examples of text structures.
 Thanks to their huge scale and smart architectures capturing complex language patterns, they can now write surprisingly human-like text given a prompt, power new applications like chatbots, and even reason about concepts they were never explicitly trained on.
 While impressive, they do have limitations in fully understanding context or factual knowledge without further progress.
 But large language models represent a major recent advance in AI's ability to not just process but dynamically generate natural language.

 #### Popular LLMs
 There are proprietary and open-sourced LLMs.
-Here is a list of popular one.
+Here is a list of popular one:

 1. ChatGPT (https://chat.openai.com/)
 2. Google Bard (https://bard.google.com/chat)